 In February 2022, Nova Scotia Health and Sobeys and Lawtons Drugs announced the first two PWIC+ locations, increasing access to primary care in Nova Scotia with a model of collaborative care for walk-in clinics led by a pharmacist and nurse practitioner.

-Three PWIC+ sites in three communities have launched with plans to extend to four more sites before June 2023.
+Four PWIC+ sites in four communities have launched with plans to extend to three more sites before June 2023.
 The success of this partnership will act as a catalyst to drive and inspire innovation in community pharmacy and provide Nova Scotians with increased access to care close to home.

 We knew from the experience of our first pharmacist-led walk-in clinic in New Glasgow that this kind of innovative healthcare delivery model could work.
 Now, there is also a successful partnership with Nova Scotia Health with additional clinics in Nova Scotia.
 By pairing a nurse practitioner with the pharmacist in the clinical setting we can provide trusted, appropriate, and timely access to care.
 And, we have the data to show it is diverting unnecessary visits to emergency departments, adding capacity to our province’s healthcare system, and most importantly, helping people get the healthcare they need.